 This is the Annual Information Form ("AIF") of Corriente Resources Inc. ("Corriente" or the "company").
 All dollar amounts referred to in this AIF are Canadian dollars unless otherwise indicated.
 The company's accounts are maintained in Canadian dollars.
-The company's business activities are carried out through its subsidiaries in the Cayman Islands and Ecuador, and are conducted in both United States dollars and in the local currency in those jurisdictions.
-Unless otherwise indicated, Canadian dollar amounts have been converted in this annual information form at the rate of exchange for converting United States dollars into Canadian dollars in effect at December 31, 2007 as reported by the Bank of Canada, being 0.9913 (C\$1.00 = US\$1.0088).
+The company's business activities are carried out through its subsidiaries in Ecuador, and are conducted in Canadian dollars, United States dollars and in the local currency in those jurisdictions.
+Unless otherwise indicated, Canadian dollar amounts have been converted in this annual information form at the rate of exchange for converting United States dollars into Canadian dollars in effect at December 31, 2008 as reported by the Bank of Canada, being 1.2180 (C\$1.00 = US\$0.8210).

-The closing rate of exchange for converting United States dollars into Canadian dollars on March 26, 2008 as reported by the Bank of Canada was 0.9815 (C\$1.00 = US\$1.0188).
+The closing rate of exchange for converting United States dollars into Canadian dollars on March 30, 2009 as reported by the Bank of Canada was 1.2618 (C\$1.00 = US\$0.7925).